-The close proximity of the pre-school has led to a close working relationship between the pre-school leader and the Reception teacher.
-It provides the opportunity of allowing the pre-schoolers to visit the Reception teacher and classroom.
+The close proximity of St Eval Pre-school has led to a close working relationship between the preschool leader and the Reception teacher.
+It provides the opportunity of allowing the preschoolers to visit the Reception teacher and classroom.
 This occurs across the summer term, prior to their admission.
 This greatly helps to provide a smooth transition.
 Pupils that do not attend the neighbouring pre-school are also invited along to these sessions.
-As well as providing these opportunities, parents are also invited to a meeting, which explains school life and routines and the foundation stage profile.
+As well as providing these opportunities, parents/carers are also invited to a meeting, which explains school life, routines and the foundation stage profile.